erSubhashThapa/100daysofcode/r1-log.md

    ### Making an Array from a NodeList

    We can't use array functions on NodeLists, except for `forEach()`.
-Wes said using `forEach()` to turn a nodelist into an array is messy so there two ways are better:
+Wes said using `forEach()` to turn a nodelist into an array is messy so these two ways are better:

    - #### Spread Operator: